manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Escaping.md

 # Escaping characters in query string

- As some characters are used as operators in the query string, they should be escaped to avoid query errors or  unwanted matching conditions.
+Since certain characters function as operators in the query string, they must be escaped to prevent query errors or unintended matching conditions.

- The following characters should be escaped using backslash (`\`):
+The following characters should be escaped using a backslash (`\`):

 ```
 !    "    $    '    (    )    -    /    <    @    \    ^    |    ~